Crowdfunding can be a great alternative to a peer loan for people that need money for a project or business idea.

 But is peer lending your best financing option?
-Are you overlooking huge benefits to crowdfunding including free marketing and a tool for customer loyalty?
+Are you overlooking crowdfunding's tremendous benefits, including free marketing and a tool for customer loyalty?

-The most obvious advantage of crowdfunding is that the money you raise does not have to be repaid.
-Equity crowdfunding, where you sell a portion of your company to investors, is growing but most people do well enough with rewards-based crowdfunding.
+The most apparent advantage of crowdfunding is that the money you raise does not have to be repaid.
+Equity crowdfunding, where you sell a portion of your company to investors, is growing, but most people do well with rewards-based crowdfunding.
 The money you raise from the crowd is considered donations to your cause or business.

 Before you get dollar signs floating around your head, take a look at the graph below showing the amount raised for all projects on Kickstarter.
-While the sky’s the limit for funding, the vast majority of campaigns (72%) raise less than $10,000.
+While the sky’s the limit for funding, most campaigns (72%) raise less than $10,000.
 The upside is that you are not limited to how many crowdfunding campaigns you can launch.

-Maybe the biggest benefit to crowdfunding, and likely the most overlooked, is the marketing and feedback you receive on your campaign.
-Kickstarter has an average of 13 million people stop by the site every month.
-That is huge in the world of internet marketing and even a small slice of that can mean big things for your company or your project.
+Maybe the most significant benefit to crowdfunding, and likely the most overlooked, is the marketing and feedback you receive on your campaign.
+Kickstarter has an average of 13 million people stopping by the site every month.
+That is huge in internet marketing, and even a tiny slice of that can mean big things for your company or your project.
 The Kickstarter project for Reading Rainbow got more than four million visitors and received pledges from more than 100,000 people.

 With a crowdfunding campaign, you get a whole page on the internet to display all the best qualities of your cause or business, including a video appeal.
-It’s all free and you get to put it on a website that has huge search ranking power and tons of traffic.
+It’s all free, and you get to put it on a website with colossal search ranking power and tons of traffic.

-Not only does crowdfunding mean free marketing but it will also provide valuable feedback on your project.
-If someone is willing to donate to your cause, there is a good chance they will be willing to volunteer or offer their opinion as well.
+Not only does crowdfunding mean free marketing, but it will also provide valuable feedback on your project.
+If someone is willing to donate to your cause, there is a good chance they will be ready to volunteer or offer their opinion.

 Disadvantages of Crowdfunding versus Peer Lending

-Crowdfunding isn’t all free money and huge marketing potential.
+Crowdfunding isn’t all free money and has enormous marketing potential.
 There are drawbacks as well.
 A crowdfunding campaign can be a ton of work.
-It’s like any business or charity, it takes planning and strategy to make a crowdfunding campaign work.
+Like any business or charity, it takes planning and strategy to make a crowdfunding campaign work.

-Starting early enough and pre-launching your campaign means you can take advantage of social media and internet search to drive traffic.
-Fail to pre-launch and you may have to up your marketing budget to bring people to your campaign.
+Starting early and pre-launching your campaign means you can use social media and internet searches to drive traffic.
+Fail to pre-launch, and you may have to up your marketing budget to bring people to your campaign.

-The biggest drawback crowdfunding is that there’s no guarantee you’ll get anything.
-In fact, about 60% of campaigns don’t reach their funding goal.
-On sites like Kickstarter, which run on an all-or-nothing model, you won’t get a dime unless you meet your target.
+The biggest drawback of crowdfunding is that there’s no guarantee you’ll get anything.
+About 60% of campaigns don’t reach their funding goal.
+On sites like Kickstarter, which runs on an all-or-nothing model, you won’t get a dime unless you meet your target.

-Other crowdfunding platforms offer a partial payment plan where you keep what you raise in donations but the fees are usually higher.
-Check out my ultimate list of crowdfunding and fundraising websites to find out which is right for your campaign.
+Other crowdfunding platforms offer a partial payment plan where you keep what you raise in donations, but the fees are usually higher.
+Check out my ultimate list of crowdfunding and fundraising websites to find out which is suitable for your campaign.